SHRIRAMFIN

 ((Nandan.Mandayam@thomsonreuters.com; Mobile: +91 9591011727;))

-July 25 (Reuters) - India's Shriram Finance SHMF.NS posted a rise in first quarter profit on Friday, helped by healthy loan growth.
+July 25 (Reuters) - India's Shriram Finance SHMF.NS posted a smaller-than-expected first-quarter profit on Friday.

 The non-banking finance company (NBFC) reported an 8.8% year-on-year rise in standalone profit at 21.56 billion rupees ($249.01 million) for the quarter ended June 30.